TartuNLP/translation-worker/README.md

           python -c "import nltk; nltk.download(\"punkt\")"
           ```

-- Download the Smugri4 model from
+- Follow the [model conversion instructions](#converting-a-huggingface-model-to-ctranslate2-format) above to prepare the model files.
-  [HuggingFace](https://huggingface.co/tartuNLP/smugri4-mt), convert it to CTranslate2 format and place it in the `models/ct2_model/` directory

 - Check the configuration files and change any defaults as needed.
 Make sure that the paths in
-  `config/config.yaml` points to the model files you just downloaded.
+  `config/config.yaml` points to the model files you just converted.
 - Specify RabbitMQ connection parameters with environment variables or in a `config/.env` file as illustrated in the
   `config/sample.env`.